About the Flex Spending Account (FSA)

 Appeals Process

-If your change in status, claim, or other request is denied, in full or in part, you have the right to appeal the decision by sending a written request to the FSA administrator.
+If your election change, claim, or other request is denied, in full or in part, you have the right to appeal the decision by sending a written request to the FSA administrator.
 Contact customer service for information on how to submit your appeal.

 Your appeal must include: